Singapore (Republic of)

 For up-to-date weather information

-local currency unit is the Singapore dollar, which is divided into 100 cents.
+local currency unit is the Singapore Dollar (SGD), which is divided into 100 cents.

-The abbreviation for the Singapore dollar is S$.
-The current rate of exchange
+The abbreviation for the Singapore Dollar is S$.
+The Singapore Dollar is freely convertible.

 current exchange rates click here.